- Jun 1, 2023

 3. Opening an office in Ukraine

-If you have in mind long-term cooperation with Ukrainian experts, opening a company or a subsidiary in Ukraine can be a good idea.
-We recommend offering employees an option to work remotely, giving them more flexibility.
+Do you need a long-term cooperation with Ukrainian experts?
+Then, opening a company or a subsidiary in Ukraine is a good idea.
+We recommend offering employees an option to work online.
+It gives them more flexibility.

-More than 110 international giants have established Research & Development (R&D) centres in Ukraine, including Google, Microsoft, Samsung, Siemens, Boeing, Oracle, Payoneer Reddit, BlaBlaCar, Ericsson, Lyft, and Glovo.
+More than 110 international giants established Research & Development (R&D) centres in Ukraine.
+They include

 Benefits of hiring Ukrainian experts